enkidevs/curriculum/ai/machine-learning/README.md

-name: Introduction to ML
+name: Intro to ML

-description: Explore various types of machine learning algorithms such as supervised learning, unsupervised learning, and more.
+description: Understand how machines can learn and make decisions just like humans!

 core: true